-so i do make fried stuff at home many a times. even though i am not so fond of pakoras, the rest at home are 🙂
+So I do make fried stuff at home many a times.
+Even though I am not so fond of Pakoras, the rest at home are 🙂

-the feathery fresh dill leaves give a lot of zing and aroma to the pakora and is a great variation to the usual pakoras we make.
+The feathery fresh dill leaves give a lot of zing and aroma to the pakora and is a great variation to the usual pakoras we make.

-serve these dill leaves pakoras with mint coriander chutney, tomato sauce or even chili sauce and enjoy the deliciousness.
+Serve these dill leaves pakoras With mint coriander chutney, tomato sauce or even chili sauce and enjoy the deliciousness.

-i have served these with mexican green chili salsa… this combo is fantastic and you just need a small bit of the salsa on your pakora… the salsa is very very hot and won’t suit you if you are not used to eating spicy & hot foods.
+I have served these with Mexican green chili salsa… This combo is fantastic and you just need a small bit of the salsa on your pakora… The salsa is very very hot and won’t suit you if you are not used to eating spicy & hot foods.

-dill leaves pakora recipe details are below:
+dill leaves pakora

 - 1 cup dill leaves

-- 1 cup chickpea flour/besan
+- 1 cup chickpea flour (besan)

-- ¾ cup water
+- ¾ cup water or add as required

-- a pinch of asafoetida
+- 1 pinch of asafoetida (hing)

-- 5-6 crushed black peppercorns
+- 5 to 6 crushed black peppercorns

-- ½ tsp turmeric
+- ½ teaspoon turmeric (haldi)

-- pinch or two of garam masala
+- a generous pinch garam masala

-- 1 green chili
+- 1 green chili, chopped

-- ½ inch ginger chopped
+- ½ inch ginger, chopped

-- 1 onion chopped
+- 1 medium sized onion, chopped

-- 2 tbsp chopped curry leaves
+- 2 tablespoons chopped curry leaves (kadi patta)

-- 1 tbsp white sesame seeds
+- 1 tablespoon white sesame seeds

 - salt as required